TheRacc2/KeyOverlayPlusPlus/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Credits
+A large portion of the logic codebase for KeyOverlay++ was kindly contributed by @lexika979